 One such disaster happened at the inactive Gold King Mine in southwestern Colorado in 2015, when the United States Environmental Protection Agency (U.S. EPA) accidentally triggered the release of 3 million gallons of mustard-colored water laden with arsenic, lead and other toxins.
 The spill tainted rivers in three states.

-Now the U.S. EPA is considering using robots and other sophisticated technology to help prevent these types of “blowouts” or clean them up if they happen.
+Now the U.S. EPA is considering using robots and other sophisticated technology that might have been built using electronic components you find at octopart.com (find datasheet), to help prevent these types of “blowouts” or clean them up if they happen.
 But first, the agency has to find out what’s inside the mines, some of which date to Colorado’s gold rush in the 1860s.

 Wastewater laden with toxic heavy metals has been spewing from hundreds of inactive mines nationwide for decades, the product of complicated and sometimes poorly understood subterranean flows.